matthewlc17/ScripturesMapped/README.md

 completing the project.

 ############################### PROJECT 1B ###################################
-    Unfortunately, this project took me an absurd amount of time.
+    Unfortunately, this project took me a tremendous amount of time.
 Even longer than project 1a, and I found myself with my wheels spinning quite a bit.
-Using animation was something that was completely new to me, and I don't feel that I had sufficient direction to get the task done.
+Using animation was something that was completely new to me, and I don't feel that I had knew quite enough to get the task done.
 I'm sure there had to be something simple that I was missing, but I just can't quite figure out what that is.
 After spending my entire Friday and Saturday (25+ hours) trying to figure out the animation, I was left with very little time to modify the other